NikitaLukashev/ML-FastApi-deployment/doc/README.md

 You can bind ml model from snapshots table and prediction from predictions table by foreign key model_id from predictions table and primary key id from snapshots table.
 And so retrieve all prediction by model and start AB test.

+# To Improve
+ - Add a crossvalidation score for each model into the db
+ - Refactor dockerfile and docker compose to make build faster
+ - use pipenv and pyenv instead of pip
+ - add more test